-I began to acquire other ministry experience, helping to start churches and engaging in street ministry.
-I worked in Christian Servicemen’s Centers in the Norfolk, Virginia area, evangelizing the military.
+My ministry experience also included working in Christian Servicemen’s Centers in Norfolk, Virginia, evangelizing the military.
 I also worked as a church planting missionary and taught Church History and Biblical Exposition at True Vine Bible Institute, helping train pastors and their wives and other Christians who wanted to learn the Bible and serve God.

 I helped start or nourish churches in Kaneohe, Hawaii, Norfolk, Virginia, Yuma and Tempe, Arizona and Pensacola, Florida.
 After 12 years of working in the ministry, struggling daily with being both gay and Christian, the struggle with loneliness became too great.

 In October of 1986, I resigned my pastorate, Open Door Baptist Church of Pensacola, Florida and began working in the secular world.
 At the time I thought I had failed God.
 In my own mind, I was through with the ministry but God had other plans.
 My coming out opened a whole new world of ministry opportunities, serving my Lord of grace and glory.
 It may seem strange to anyone who has never struggled with being both gay and Christian but even in the midst of my awful struggle, I began to have a settled, calm assurance that God loved me just as I was, in the middle of my coming out struggle.

 My secular career took me to New York City in the winter of 1989.
 There, for the first time in my life, I met a happily married gay couple.
 It was an astonishing revelation!